What to see on a cultural trip to Florence, Italy

 firenze, florence, italy

 Florence is said to be the birthplace of the Renaissance and it’s no wonder – the very air is filled with a Renaissance vibe.
-The capital city of the Tuscany region of Italy, Florence is one of Europes greatest cities for art and culture.
-There are so many sites of historical and cultural importance to visit in Florence that it’s virtually impossible to cover them all but here are a few of my favorites.
+The capital city of the Tuscany region of Italy, Florence is one of Europe’s greatest cities for art and culture.
+There are so many sites of historical and cultural importance to visit in Florence and here is how to make the most of your visit here.

 Florence cathedral

-The first thing that stood out for me upon entering the city was the stunning Famous red dome of the Cathedral, instantly recognizable from pictures of the city I had seen previously.
-This made my mind up it would be the first place I visit.
+The first thing that stands out upon entering the city is the stunning Famous red dome of the Cathedral, instantly recognizable from pictures of the city.
+This made my mind that it would be the first place I visit.
 Known as the jewel of the city the cathedral stands out for miles, probably because the dome is the largest masonry dome in the world.
 Although the cathedral is more impressive from the outside than the inside, it’s still worth venturing inside, after all, you are in Florence and you can’t come all the way here without a look inside the famous cathedral.

 I would highly recommend taking the guided cathedral dome climb.